open5e/open5e/source/monsters/miscellaneous-creatures/giant-scorpion.rst

-**Claw**: *Melee Weapon Attack*: +4 to hit, reach 5 ft., one target. *Hit*: 6 (1d8 + 2) bludgeoning damage, and the target is grappled (escape DC 12).
+**Claw**: *Melee Weapon Attack*: +4 to hit, reach 5 ft., one target. *Hit*: 6 (1d8 + 2) bludgeoning damage, and the target is :ref:`srd:grappled` (escape DC 12).
 The scorpion has two claws, each of which can grapple only one target.

 **Sting**: *Melee Weapon Attack*: +4